shamansir/blog/en/_posts/2011-02-15-limejs-writing-a-game.md

 ---
-layout: post.html
+layout: blog-en
-title: LimeJS — Writing a cross-platform game in HTML5 with touch support
+title: LimeJS: Writing a cross-platform game in HTML5 with touch support
+datetime: 15 Feb 2011 22:10
-tags: [html5,limejs,touch,android,ios,iphone,ipad]
+tags: html5,limejs,touch,android,ios,iphone,ipad
 ---

+### Introduction

 [LimeJS](http://www.limejs.com) is 2D Open Source HTML5-engine for game development with touch-events support and it works (following to the description on the site) with most of mobile platfroms.
 I have found it not by myself, but last week I've got a letter with a proposition to tell community about the engine [in russian, this is an english version] and I've decided - sp if this is the case, why waste time on trifles, why not to try this engine in action.
 Among with that, I have agreed in advance with engine authors that I will tell both advantages and disadvantages, so I hope to clear the advertisment halo from the article with that (though, what means advertisment to open-source)..?